 In collaboration with Karen Huber Gallery

-Eugenia Martínez, draws from Novohispanic painting and its Baroque codes, a tension is created that puts into question cultural perspectives through writing as a critical exercise.
+Eugenia Martínez draws from Novohispanic painting and its Baroque codes and creates a tension that puts into question cultural perspectives through writing as a critical exercise.
 Martínez incorporates salvaged photographs and juxtaposes repetition of text in an overlay to both conceal and emphasize different portions of the pictorial platform.

-A different approach to painting is taken by Kanako Namura, Born in Osaka, Japan and currently residing in Mexico City, she generates a relationship that can either be distant or kin to the mental compositions of two opposing societies as the artist identifies with both Japanese and Mexican cultures.
+A different approach to painting is taken by Kanako Namura, born in Osaka, Japan, and currently residing in Mexico City.
+Namura generates a relationship that can either be distant or kin to the mental compositions of two opposing societies, as the artist identifies with both Japanese and Mexican cultures.
 Works on paper and installations exhibit Namura’s fascination with patterns both constructed, with grids and linked cells, and stochastic arrays traced by accident or the subconscious.